Sudhir Chaudhary: Career

 Chaudhary has been working in the television news industry since the 1990s.
 He started his career at Zee News, then worked with Live India and Mi Marathi before joining Zee News again.
 He was in live television reporting and then 24-hour news television.
 Chaudhary was told to have been in the squad which covered the Vajpayee–Musharraf Indo-Pak meeting at Islamabad after the 2001 Indian Parliament attack.

 In 2003, he left Zee News.
 He was instrumental in the launch of Sahara Samay, the Sahara group's Hindi-language news channel.
 He also joined India TV for a brief time.
 In 2012, he rejoined Zee News, hosting a Daily News & Analysis (DNA) news show.

-Chaudhary resigned again from Zee News in July 2022 and joined Aaj Tak.
-He is hosting Aaj Tak's prime-time show Black & White (B & W).
+Chaudhary resigned again from Zee News in July 2022 and joined Aaj Tak where he hosted Aaj Tak's prime-time show Black & White (B & W).

 In August 2023, reports emerged claiming that Sudhir Chaudhary was leaving Aaj Tak and his show Black & White, but these were nothing more than rumors.

 However, by February 2025 news surfaced that Chaudhary would be joining Prasar Bharati's DD News after leaving Aaj Tak.
 It was reported that Prasar Bharati had finalized a deal worth ₹15 crore with Chaudhary—a fact confirmed by several major news platforms.
 The issue was also raised in the Rajya Sabha by Sagarika Ghose of the AITC, who questioned and opposed the deal due to his former lawsuits allegations & biased reporting.
 According to Prasar Bharati sources, the deal with Chaudhary is intended to improve the credibility and TRP ratings of DD News.

-In March 2025, the ₹15 crore deal of Prasar Bharati has been finalised with Chaudhary.
-He left Aaj Tak and hosted the last episode of his prime-time show Black & White on 4 April 2025.
-He joined DD News in the same month and started hosting his new prime-time show named Decode on 15 May 2025.
+In March 2025, the ₹15 crore deal of Prasar Bharati was finalised with Chaudhary, after which he left Aaj Tak and hosted the last episode of his prime-time show Black & White on 4 April 2025.
+He joined DD News the same month and started hosting his new prime-time show named Decode on 15 May 2025.